karineek/AccelerQ/README.md

 Ensure your system meets the requirements, then follow the instructions to reproduce the figures in Section 7 (Results).

 Hardware requirements: You will need a Unix machine with 10 GB HD free space and 8 GB of RAM, at least.
 You might need to set a swap.
 Operating System: Tested on Ubuntu.

+This section is fully **fit for a laptop**.
+However, the best is to start with Section 2.6, which quickly sets up the environment with a Docker image.

 ### 2.1 Software and Packages: